rdfostrich/article-jws2018-ostrich/content/evaluation.md

 </figcaption>
 </figure>

-[Hypothesis 2](#hypothesis-qualitative-ic) states that OSTRICH requires *less* storage space than IC-based approaches, but query evaluation is *slower* for VM and *faster* or *equal* for DM and VQ.
+[Hypothesis 2](#hypothesis-qualitative-ic-storage) states that OSTRICH requires *less* storage space than IC-based approaches, and [Hypothesis 3](#hypothesis-qualitative-ic-querying) correspondingly states that query evaluation is *slower* for VM and *faster* or *equal* for DM and VQ.
-Results from previous section showed that for BEAR-A, BEAR-B-daily and BEAR-B-hourly, OSTRICH requires *less* space than HDT-IC.
+Results from previous section showed that for BEAR-A, BEAR-B-daily and BEAR-B-hourly, OSTRICH requires *less* space than HDT-IC, which means that we *accept* Hypothesis 2.
 In order to validate that query evaluation is slower for VM but faster or equal for DM and VQ, we compared the means using the two-sample t-test, for which the results can be found in [](#hypo-test-2).
 In all cases, the means are not equal with a confidence of 95%.
 For BEAR-B-daily and BEAR-B-hourly, HDT-IC is faster for VM queries, but slower for DM and VQ queries.
 For BEAR-A, HDT-IC is faster for all query types.
-We therefore *reject* Hypothesis 2, as it does not apply for BEAR-A, but it is valid for BEAR-B-daily and BEAR-B-hourly.
+We therefore *reject* Hypothesis 3, as it does not apply for BEAR-A, but it is valid for BEAR-B-daily and BEAR-B-hourly.
 This means that OSTRICH typically requires less storage space than IC-based approaches, and outperforms other approaches in terms of querying efficiency unless the number of versions is small or for VM queries.